-The Office of Admissions continued to hold in-person tours last week during the College’s moderate alert level, despite announcing they would stop tours during the quiet period.
+The Office of Admissions continued to hold in-person tours last week during the College’s moderate alert level, despite announcing it would stop tours during the quiet period.

 The College resumed in-person tours this month for the first time since March.